 Clematis are a large group of prolific climbing vines that produce gorgeous flowers provided you’ve planted them in a suitable soil base.
-Many clematis species also have beautifully scented flowers that can appear for months at a time.
-To produce these flowers, clematis needs plenty of nutrition from their soil.
+Many clematis species also have beautifully scented flowers that can appear for months.
+To produce these flowers, clematis need plenty of nutrition from their soil.
 In this article, we’ll run through everything you need to know about the best soil types for clematis and what you can do to improve and amend your existing soils.

-- The Best Type of Soil for Clematis Flowers
+- Ideal Soil for Growing Blooming Clematis Flowers

 - The Best Soil pH for Clematis Flowers

 - The Best Soil for Clematis Flowers in Containers